Learn about Kringle Pharma

 - Our forecast: calculated based on expected number of patients, diagnosis rate, treatment rate, drug utilization rate, and drug prices

-Expansion from acute to chronic spinal cord injury
+Expansion from acute injury phase to chronic injury phase of spinal cord injury

 Through collaborative research with the Keio University School of Medicine, we aim to develop new therapies not only for the acute phase, but also for the subacute and the chronic phase of spinal cord injury.
 Expanding the indication to the chronic phase, the target number of the patients will significantly increase, and it will enlarge the market by at least 20 times.